aebkea/rossprogram-website/src/pages/staff/counselors.md

 ---
-title: Counselor Responsibilities
+title: Counselors
-description: random stuff
+description: An overview of the responsibilities and expectations for counselors at the Ross Mathematics Program
 ---

 Each counselor will be assigned a *family* of about 4-6 students.
 Counselors carry out several duties, which include